San Francisco Shock: Team identity

 On October 16, 2017, the San Francisco brand was officially unveiled.
 The franchise name was revealed as San Francisco Shock.
 The team's logo features a seismograph in the shape of the San Francisco–Oakland Bay Bridge in the team's colors of orange, grey, and gold.
 The name "Shock" and the logo were chosen to represent the large amounts of seismic energy that are present in the San Francisco area.
 The color gold was chosen to honor the 1849 California Gold Rush that swept the city.
 "We took great care to choose a logo and identity that would both represent the attributes and traditions of San Francisco, yet at the same time speak to the future of sports and the Shock’s ambitions to take its place as a fixture next to the Bay Area’s championship sports teams," Andy Miller, CEO of NRG Esports, said in a statement.
 Prior to the 2020 season, the colors were changed to black, silver, and orange, with the black and silver paying tribute to the Oakland Raiders.

+NRG Shock

+After the Overwatch League folded, all participating organizations were allowed to use their branding they used in the league on their own, as the trademarks were transferred to them.
+On May 31, 2024, NRG would sign the orgless North American team Students of the Game during the Overwatch Champions Series (OWCS) Dallas Major, with the team playing as NRG Shock.
+The team would have its own branding with elements reminiscent of the original San Francisco Shock.
+NRG Shock would leave Overwatch following the 2024 World Finals, losing in 4th place to the Toronto Defiant, but the branding would resurface in 2026 as NRG entered Marvel Rivals; NRG Shock would be considered the organization's "hero shooter" division after the move.